CS 112

 Problems in Part I will be completed in a single PDF file.
 To create it, you should do the following:

-1. Access and make a copy of the template that we have created by clicking on this link and signing into your Google account as needed.
+1. Access the template that we have created by clicking on this link and signing into your Google account as needed.

 2. When asked, click on the Make a copy button, which will save a copy of the template file to your Google Drive.